sindresorhus/detect-indent/readme.md

 [Source](https://medium.com/@heatherarthur/detecting-code-indentation-eff3ed0fb56b#3918).

-Furthermore, if there are more than one most used difference, the one with the most lines is selected.
+Furthermore, if there are more than one most used difference, the indentation with the most lines is selected.

 In the following example, the indentation is detected as 4-spaces: